isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Pest Control.md

 			<ul class="jekyllcodex_accordion">
 	<li><input type="checkbox" id="accordion5">
 		<label for="accordion5">Horticultural oils: for soft-bodied sucking insects</label><div>
 	<p><b>Horticultural oils</b>, which includes white summer oil, neem oil, and superior oil, are oils made from plants or minerals.
 For example, neem oil is processed from the seeds of the neem tree.
-They are generally sprayed directly on soft-bodied pests like aphids, spider mites, mealy bugs, scale insects and whitefly to suffocate the adults, larvae and eggs.
+They are generally sprayed directly on soft-bodied pests like <a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, <a href="/page-index/pests/whiteflies/">Whiteflies</a>, and <a href="/page-index/pests/spider-mites/">Spider Mites</a> to suffocate the adults, larvae and eggs.
 Take note that horticultural oils can be an irritant, and gardeners should use gloves when applying the oil as a spray.
 Horticultural oils can also suffocate aquatic life and should not be used near ponds or water bodies.</p>
 			</div></li>
 	<li><input type="checkbox" id="accordion6">
 		<label for="accordion6">Hydrogen peroxide: for soil mealybugs</label><div>
 	<p><b>Hydrogen peroxide</b>, which is a common disinfectant that can be bought in pharmacies.
-100ml of 3% hydrogen peroxide can be mixed with 400ml of water to make a drench that kills soil mealy bugs.
+100ml of 3% hydrogen peroxide can be mixed with 400ml of water to make a drench that kills Soil <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>.
 Wash affected roots in the solution for maximum effect.</p>
 					</div></li>
 	<li><input type="checkbox" id="accordion7">
 		<label for="accordion7">Rubbing Alcohol: for scale insects and mealy bugs</label><div>
 	<p><b>Rubbing alcohol</b> is a common disinfectant that can be bought in pharmacies.
-It can be directly applied on scale insects and mealy bugs to dissolve their waxy outer coating and dehydrate the vulnerable soft body underneath.
+It can be directly applied on <a href="/page-index/pests/scale-insects/">Scale Insects</a> and <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a> to dissolve their waxy outer coating and dehydrate the vulnerable soft body underneath.
 This is best applied with cotton swabs or pads to reach as many nooks and crannies as possible.</p>
 					</div></li>
 	<li><input type="checkbox" id="accordion8">
 		<label for="accordion8">Sulphur soap spray: for sucking pests </label><div>
 	<p><b>Sulphur soap spray</b> is made by dissolving an entire grated bar of sulphur soap in 1L of hot water.
-The compounds in the soap dissolve the exoskeleton of insects, and is particularly effective against aphids, mealy bugs, spider mites, and scale insects when applied directly as a spray.</p>
+The compounds in the soap dissolve the exoskeleton of insects, and is particularly effective against <a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, <a href="/page-index/pests/scale-insects/">Scale Insects</a>, <a href="/page-index/pests/whiteflies/">Whiteflies</a>, and <a href="/page-index/pests/spider-mites/">Spider Mites</a> when applied directly as a spray.</p>
 				</div></li>
 				</ul></section>